16 products

 💎 Expert Tips for Truffle Buyers

-- Proper storage - Wrap in paper towels, refrigerate, use within 5-7 days
+- Storage: Wrap in paper towels, refrigerate, and use within 5–7 days.

-- Price awareness - Expect fluctuations throughout the season
+- Be price-aware: Expect fluctuations throughout the short season.

 🌱 Why Seasonality Matters

-The Black truffle (Tuber Melanosporum), also known as the Périgord truffle, has a distinct winter harvest season.
+The black truffle (Tuber Melanosporum), also known as the Périgord truffle, is one of the world’s most celebrated culinary treasures.

 📍 Regional Harvest Periods